sdersen/task-force/README.md

 # Task Force

 A simpel to-do app as a school project.
+You can clone this repo or visit https://task-force.sofiadersen.com/

 The app allows the user to:

 -   Create an account.
 -   Login/Logout.